RoBOPPics/BB/_pages/app-man-coreController.md

 With the Ball Search Sweep option, the BallBOPPer will use it's onboard cameras to locate concentrations of balls and plan and execute it's own reloading process.

-Note that the robot will only travel around it's side of the court.

 ![Reloader Image](../assets/images/ReloaderOptions.jpg){: width="300" .align-center }

+Note that the robot will only reload balls found on it's side of the court.

 ## Alternate Controllers